daveaglick/discoverdotnet/input/suggest/group.md

 Note that the Meetup API is used to find and automatically add all groups with a topic of ".NET".
 If your group is on Meetup and uses the ".NET" topic you don't need to supply a YAML file for it.

-**Link**: The URL of the group.
+**Website**: The URL of the group.
 If the group is on Meetup, please use that URL so we can get more data from the Meetup API.
 **Title**: The title of the group.
 If the website is a link to Meetup and this is omitted, then the title will be taken from the Meetup API.
 **Location**: A plain text description of the location of the group.
 If the website is a link to Meetup and this is omitted, then the location will be taken from the Meetup API.
 **Lat**: A rough latitude of the group location used for mapping and proximity calculations.
 If the website is a link to Meetup and this is omitted, then the latitude will be taken from the Meetup API.
 If you need to lookup the latitude you can use [GeoNames](http://www.geonames.org/).